Apple Spice Muffins

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-Why Make These Apple Spice Muffins
+Why Make This Apple Muffin Recipe

-The muffins are always a HUGE hit with friends and family, I am confident you will be proud serving these.
-Also consider my Pumpkin Banana Muffins if you want some more fall flavors.
+• Guaranteed Crowd Pleaser.
+The muffins are always a HUGE hit with friends and family, I am confident you will be proud serving them too.
+Also try my FAVORITE fall treat — these Apple Pastries.

 Ingredients Needed

-Baking Powder.
+• Baking Powder.
 Be sure the baking powder in fresh, this is the number one reason baking recipes can fail.

 Recipe Variations